WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Push the value (I32.CONST 0) to the stack.

 execution_of_VVUNOP V128 vvunop
-1. Assert: Due to validation, a value is on the top of the stack.
+1. Assert: Due to validation, a value of value type V128 is on the top of the stack.
 2. Pop the value (V128.CONST c_1) from the stack.
 3. Let c be $vvunop_(V128, vvunop, c_1).
 4. Push the value (V128.CONST c) to the stack.

 execution_of_VVBINOP V128 vvbinop
-1. Assert: Due to validation, a value is on the top of the stack.
+1. Assert: Due to validation, a value of value type V128 is on the top of the stack.
 2. Pop the value (V128.CONST c_2) from the stack.
-3. Assert: Due to validation, a value is on the top of the stack.
+3. Assert: Due to validation, a value of value type V128 is on the top of the stack.
 4. Pop the value (V128.CONST c_1) from the stack.
 5. Let c be $vvbinop_(V128, vvbinop, c_1, c_2).
 6. Push the value (V128.CONST c) to the stack.

 execution_of_VVTERNOP V128 vvternop
-1. Assert: Due to validation, a value is on the top of the stack.
+1. Assert: Due to validation, a value of value type V128 is on the top of the stack.
 2. Pop the value (V128.CONST c_3) from the stack.
-3. Assert: Due to validation, a value is on the top of the stack.
+3. Assert: Due to validation, a value of value type V128 is on the top of the stack.
 4. Pop the value (V128.CONST c_2) from the stack.
-5. Assert: Due to validation, a value is on the top of the stack.
+5. Assert: Due to validation, a value of value type V128 is on the top of the stack.
 6. Pop the value (V128.CONST c_1) from the stack.
 7. Let c be $vvternop_(V128, vvternop, c_1, c_2, c_3).
 8. Push the value (V128.CONST c) to the stack.

 execution_of_VVTESTOP V128 ANY_TRUE
-1. Assert: Due to validation, a value is on the top of the stack.
+1. Assert: Due to validation, a value of value type V128 is on the top of the stack.
 2. Pop the value (V128.CONST c_1) from the stack.
 3. Let c be $ine_($size(V128), c_1, 0).
 4. Push the value (I32.CONST c) to the stack.

 execution_of_VUNOP sh vunop
-1. Assert: Due to validation, a value is on the top of the stack.
+1. Assert: Due to validation, a value of value type V128 is on the top of the stack.
 2. Pop the value (V128.CONST c_1) from the stack.
 3. If (|$vunop_(sh, vunop, c_1)| ≤ 0), then:
   a.
 Trap.